conan-io/docs/reference/conanfile.rst

    self.cpp_info.exelinkflags = []  # linker flags

-* includedirs: list of relative paths (starting from the package root) of directories to find headers.
-By default it is initialize to ['include'], and it is rarely changed.
+* includedirs: list of relative paths (starting from the package root) of directories where headers can be found.
+By default it is initialized to ['include'], and it is rarely changed.
 * libs: ordered list of libs the client should link against.
 Empty by default, it is common that different configurations produce different library names.
 For example: